rupadarshiray/rupadarshiray.github.io/content/academia/my-masters-at-iiserm.md

 created: 2026-06-19T00:20:15
 modified: 2026-06-19T00:20:15
 tags: []
-title: 'My Masters at IISER Mohali'
+title: My Masters at IISER Mohali
+aliases:
+  - My Masters at IISER Mohali
 ---

 I joined IISER Mohali's BSMS programme in the sciences in December '21 hoping to learn physics and math.
 I graduated with a Batchelors and Masters in Mathematics in June '26.